Ugholaf/tp/docs/UserGuide.md

 ### 7.4.
 Tag Management Commands

 Welcome to the Tag Management Commands section!
 In this section, you can learn how to manage your tags using SoConnect.
-A [tag](#tag) represents a category which you can place contacts and todos in, to better organise them.
+A [tag](#tag) represents a category which you can place contacts and [todos](#todo) in, to better organise them.
 You can also use tags to [sort your contacts](#725-sorting-contacts--sort), [search your contacts](#724-searching-for-a-contact-search), or [filter your todos](#735-filtering-todos-shown--todo-show).

-A tag consists of a category name that can be a maximum of 10 characters.
+A tag consists of a category name that can be a **maximum of 10 characters**.

 <br>

 #### 7.4.1.
 Creating a tag: `tag create`

-You can create a new `TAG` and add it into the tag list.
+Want to create a new `TAG` to categorise your contacts and todos?
+You can create a new `TAG` using the `tag create` command as shown below.
+Take note that you can only create one `TAG` at a time!

 **Format:** `tag create t/TAG`